mozilla/data-docs/src/cookbooks/bigquery/querying.md

 we also have a GCS bucket available for storing analysis results.
 It is usually Spark jobs that will need to do this.

-- Use bucket `gs://moz-fx-data-prod-analysis/`
+- Use bucket `gs://mozdata-analysis/`
   - Prefix object paths with your username.
-If your username is `username@mozilla.com`, you might store a file to `gs://moz-fx-data-prod-analysis/username/myresults.json`.
+If your username is `username@mozilla.com`, you might store a file to `gs://mozdata-analysis/username/myresults.json`.

 ## Creating a View

 You can create views in BigQuery if you have access via [GCP BigQuery Console](access.md#gcp-bigquery-console) or [GCP BigQuery API Access](access.md#gcp-bigquery-api-access).

-- Use `moz-fx-data-shared-prod.analysis` dataset.
+- Use the `mozdata.analysis` dataset.
   - Prefix your view with your username.
 If your username is `username@mozilla.com` create a table with `username_my_view`.
 - See [Creating Views](https://cloud.google.com/bigquery/docs/views) documentation for detailed steps.